valkey-io/valkey-py/docs/clustering.rst

 Specifying Target Nodes
 -----------------------

-As mentioned above, all non key-based RedisCluster commands accept the kwarg parameter ‘target_nodes’ that specifies the node/nodes that the command should be executed on.
-The best practice is to specify target nodes using RedisCluster class’s node flags: PRIMARIES, REPLICAS, ALL_NODES, RANDOM.
+As mentioned above, all non key-based ValkeyCluster commands accept the kwarg parameter ‘target_nodes’ that specifies the node/nodes that the command should be executed on.
+The best practice is to specify target nodes using ValkeyCluster class’s node flags: PRIMARIES, REPLICAS, ALL_NODES, RANDOM.
 When a nodes flag is passed along with a command, it will be internally resolved to the relevant node/s.
 If the nodes topology of the cluster changes during the execution of a command, the